deosrc/hugo-module-bgg/README.md

 - `single.html` - The page for individual games.
 - `list.html` - The game list page.
+- `list-filters.html` - The controls for the list filtering.
 - `summary.html` - A brief overview of the game.
 By default includes the title, thumbnail, players, play time and minimum age.

 Additionally, the following partials are available: